 Leveraging its existing mining infrastructure in place at Mibra (which has been in operation for almost 40 years), AMG’s goal is to be the low-cost producer of lithium concentrate globally.
 AMG can recover lithium-bearing materials from the existing and future tailings at its profitable tantalum operations at Mibra, with the ore extraction and crushing costs absorbed by the Tantalum operations.
 AMG has successfully operated a lithium pilot plant since 2010, with more than 2.8 million tons of spodumene feed stock having been extracted.

-Phase I of the project involves the construction of a lithium concentrate plant to produce 90,000 MT of spodumene per year, with operations expected to commence in mid-2018.
+Phase I of the project involves the construction of a lithium concentrate plant to produce 90,000 MT of spodumene per year, with operations having commenced in May 2018.
 Phase II entails increasing the annual production of spodumene from 90,000 MT to 180,000 MT per year, with mechanical completion expected in the second half of 2019.
 Phase III of the project would see AMG expand its operations into downstream market via construction of a lithium chemical plant.
 The recent mineral resource estimate for Mibra (published in April 2017 and prepared in accordance with National Instrument 43-101 Guidelines) identified 20.3 million MT of measured and indicated resources, which includes lithium, tantalum, niobium, and tin.

 Lithium Project Milestones and Phases